ValentinMENDIss/Dotfiles/bspwm/README.md

 # BSPWM-DOTFILES

 ### Light and Easy to use

-Btw, if you want you can modify it :)
+Btw, if you want tp you can modify it :)

 ## Information